MMR vaccine: History

-The component viral strains of MMR vaccine were developed by propagation in animal and human cells as all viruses require a living host cell to replicate.
+The component viral strains of MMR vaccine were developed by propagation in animal and human cells.

 For example, in the case of mumps and measles viruses, the virus strains were grown in embryonated chicken eggs.
 This produced strains of virus which were adapted for chicken cells and less well-suited for human cells.
 These strains are therefore called attenuated strains.
 They are sometimes referred to as neuroattenuated because these strains are less virulent to human neurons than the wild strains.

-The Rubella component, Meruvax, was developed in 1967, through propagation using the human embryonic lung cell line WI-38 (named for the Wistar Institute) that was derived six years earlier in 1961.
+The rubella component, Meruvax, was developed in 1967, through propagation using the human embryonic lung cell line WI-38 (named for the Wistar Institute) that was derived six years earlier in 1961.

-The term "MPR vaccine" is also used to refer to this vaccine, whereas "P" refer to Parotitis which is caused by mumps.
+The term "MPR vaccine" is also used to refer to this vaccine, whereas "P" refers to parotitis which is caused by mumps.

 Merck MMR II is supplied freeze-dried (lyophilized) and contains live viruses.
-Before injection it is reconstituted with the solvent provided.
+Before injection, it is reconstituted with the solvent provided.

 According to a review published in 2018, the GlaxoSmithKline (GSK) MMR vaccine known as Pluserix "contains the Schwarz measles virus, the Jeryl Lynn–like mumps strain, and RA27/3 rubella virus".

 Pluserix was introduced in Hungary in 1999.
 Enders' Edmonston strain has been used since 1999 in Hungary in Merck MMR II product.
 GSK Priorix vaccine, which uses attenuated Schwarz Measles, was introduced in Hungary in 2003.

 MMRV vaccine

-The MMRV vaccine, a combined measles, mumps, rubella and varicella (chickenpox) vaccine, has been proposed as a replacement for the MMR vaccine to simplify administration of the vaccines.
-Preliminary data indicate a rate of febrile seizures of 9 per 10,000 vaccinations with MMRV, as opposed to 4 per 10,000 for separate MMR and varicella shots; US health officials therefore do not express a preference for use of MMRV vaccine over separate injections.
+The MMRV vaccine, a combined measles, mumps, rubella, and varicella (chickenpox) vaccine is used as a replacement for the MMR vaccine to simplify the administration of the vaccines.

-In a 2012 study pediatricians and family doctors were sent a survey to gauge their awareness of the increased risk of febrile seizures (fever fits) in the MMRV.
-74% of family doctors and 29% of pediatricians were unaware of the increased risk of febrile seizures.
-After reading an informational statement only 7% of family doctors and 20% of pediatricians would recommend the MMRV for a healthy 12- to 15-month-old child.
-The factor that was reported as the "most important" deciding factor in recommending the MMRV over the MMR+V was ACIP/AAFP/AAP recommendations (pediatricians, 77%; family physicians, 73%).

 MR vaccine

-This is a vaccine that covers measles and rubella but not mumps.
-As of 2014, it was used in a "few (unidentified) countries".
+The MR vaccine (abbreviated "MRV") is a vaccine for measles and rubella, not mumps.
+In 2014, the World Health Organization reported it as used in a "few (unidentified) countries".
+A MRV delivered by a micro-needle patch was the subject of a study reported in 2024.